Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

         1. **Password never expires:** *Unchecked*
         1. **Account is disabled:** *Unchecked*

-### Part 3: Link the *User - IT Environment* GPO to Employees
+### Part 3: Link the *User - IT Environment* GPO to IT

 Now that we have our GPO with all our additions included, it's time to apply it.
-We'll apply it to the *IT* OU, since it should apply to everyone there.
+We'll apply it to the *IT* OU, since it should apply to everyone there (all IT employees).

 1. Back in the *Group Policy Management* application, right-click on: **HQ\Users\IT**
 1. Click **Link an existing GPO**